16 ways to boost ecommerce customer engagement

 IKEA is the best example of this.
 With their AR app—IKEA Place—they let you plan out your home furniture by showing you an up-to-scale model of the furniture you choose in any corner of your home.
 This provides an even more immersive shopping experience than in-store shopping, where you can only see and try furniture but can't get an actual idea on how it goes with your room or other furniture.

-Ecommerce stores that sell jewelry, clothing, and eye glasses also use AR to let you virtually try on any item you're considering by placing it on a 3D image of your face or body.
+Ecommerce stores that sell jewelry, clothing, and eyeglasses also use AR to let you virtually try on any item you're viewing by placing it on a 3D image of your face or body.

-Another element from physical stores customers miss in online shopping are friendly, helpful store assistants who're there to help when a customer can't find a product they're looking for.
+Another element from physical stores customers miss in online shopping is friendly, helpful store assistants who're there to help when a customer can't find a product they're looking for.
 You can push your ecommerce engagement up by a great deal by just bridging this gap.
+This doesn't mean you have to hire shopping assistants.

-SalesIQ lets you set up custom chatbots using our advanced chatbot builder—Zobot—to help your customers find products they're looking for, more product details, or shipping or payment information.
+SalesIQ lets you set up custom chatbots using our advanced chatbot builder—Zobot—to help your customers find products they're looking for, more details on products they're considering, or shipping or payment information.
 You don't even need to be a coder to set up a fully-functional chatbot using Zobot's codeless bot builder.
 Check out our detailed article on chatbot use cases for ecommerce to learn how best you can leverage chatbots to boost your ecommerce customer engagement.

 Here's a detailed blog post on how you can use chatbots to lessen the load on your support team during holiday shopping seasons.